peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 ## Anatomy of the Input Text
 Each line of input creates an object of the type specified by the second word, and gives that object the name specified by the first word.
-The relative indentation of the first word specifies a (very loosely defined) parent-child hierarchy that the builder will create.
+The relative indentation of the first word specifies the parent-child hierarchy that the builder will create.

-The **type word** on the right will **usually** be one of the shortcut keywords as illustrated by the example.
+The **type word** on the right hand side will **usually** be one of the shortcut keywords as illustrated by the example.
 These refer to commonly used QLayouts and QWidgets.
 More details of this follow.

+While the indented alignment of the *name* words is of central importance, there is no significance to the alignment of the *type words*.
+They are lined up in the example solely for readability.

 ## Parent / Child Relationships Supported
+The builder appropriates Qt's existing notion of parent child relationships, but has a much wider and looser interpretation of it - as you will see below.

-The builder adds children to their parent using a simple and 'dumb' procedure.
+The builder *'adds'* children to their *'parent'* using the following simple and 'dumb' procedure.

 It speculatively calls the following methods on the parent object (in the order specified), and stops at the first one that works.